 You only have control over yourself and no one else.
 You are the one who let's people in to either better your world or tear it apart.
 You have the power to say no and the power to speak up for what you want.
-And finally, it's cathartic to feel and then let those feelings go.
-Feelings are temporary and often misleading (but are healthy just don’t base your life off of them).
-A good cry never hurt anyone.
+It's cathartic to feel and then let those feelings go.
+Feelings are temporary and often misleading (but healthy).
+And finally, a good cry never hurt anyone.

 With these lessons in mind, I developed an important value system:

 Only let people in to my life whom I value and who value me (including friends, family and lovers).

-Observe my feelings as they ebb and flow and don’t make sudden decisions based on my emotions.
+Observe my feelings as they ebb and flow but don’t make sudden decisions based on my emotions.

 Push myself to try new and terrifying things as often as possible (valuing experience over possessions, "looking good" and comfort).

 Stand in my truth and express myself however I choose (whether others approve or not).

 After setting up these values, most of my decisions come pretty easily.
 Do I want to stay in a negative relationship when I feel controlled and manipulated?
 Do I work so hard my life falls apart by missing workouts, eating unhealthy, skipping vacations and losing time with friends and family?
 Do I conform to who society thinks I should be and what I should look like?
-No, I sure don’t.
+Not a chance.

 Authenticity & Accountability